KhiopsML/khiops-doc/docs/tutorials/kdic_single_table.md

 ## Data Description

-One of the very first steps in data management is to specify the types of each variable in the training table, to ensure that they will be processed correctly in the rest of the pipeline.
+One of the very first steps in data management is to **specify the types of each variable** in the training table, to ensure that they will be processed correctly in the rest of the pipeline.

-For the purposes of prototyping, the usual practice of data scientists is to first load the data into memory, in a Pandas Dataframe or equivalent.
-Then, they check the types that have been extracted automatically.
+In prototyping, the usual practice of data scientists is to first load data into memory (e.g. as a Pandas Dataframe) and check the types automatically inferred.
+While this approach works for small datasets, it becomes inefficient for large scale datasets in production contexts.
+This is where Khiops dictionaries offer a much more efficient alternative.

-In a production context, dictionaries offer a much more efficient alternative, since there's no need to load data into memory.
-The dictionary itself is a file specifying types.
-It is read by Khiops at the same time as the training data, with strategies for managing very large volumes of data, including I/O optimization, out-of-core processing and distributed processing.

-In addition, an advanced algorithm for detecting data formatting errors takes advantage of the dictionary, as it provides the data specification beforehand.
-Thus, unreadable values are replaced by missing values on the fly, and records with an incorrect number of fields are ignored (there are no column shifts).
-Thanks to dictionaries, Khiops is able to read poor-quality data sources, while guaranteeing the correct execution of the processing that follows.
+A dictionary is a standalone file that specifies variable types and is read alongside the data during processing. **This eliminates the need to load data into memory upfront and enables advanced features** such as:

+- I/O optimization;
+- Out-of-core processing for handling datasets that exceed memory limits;
+- Distributed processing for scaling across multiple machines.

+Additionally, **dictionaries enable robust error handling**.
+By providing a data specification beforehand, Khiops can:

+- **Replace on the fly unreadable values with missing values** (which Khiops can leverage effectively to extract meaningful insights, as shown in this [tutorial][no-data-cleaning]);
+- **Ignore records with an incorrect number of fields**, avoiding column shifts and ensuring consistent data.

+[no-data-cleaning]: ../tutorials/Notebooks/No_data_Cleaning.ipynb

+This approach allows Khiops to process even poor-quality data sources reliably, while preserving the integrity and value of subsequent computations.

-Here's an example of a dictionary used to specify the types of variables in the Iris dataset.
-Dictionary syntax is very compact, with the meaning of each attribute depending on its position.
+Here’s an example of a dictionary for the Iris dataset:

-!!! success "First example of dictionary file"
+!!! success "Example: A simple dictionary for the Iris dataset"
     ```kdic
-    Dictionary	iris
+    Dictionary	Iris
     {
         Numerical	SepalLength	;
         Numerical	SepalWidth		;